 It was just way too firm.
 There’s no way I would sleep on this mattress.
 I can’t imagine my baby sleeping on it.
 It just doesn’t seem comfortable.

-Wrong.
 Here’s the thing.
 Babies are different from adults.
-Adults can do loads of things babies can’t – or shouldn’t – do.
+Adults (and even bigger kids and teens) can do loads of things babies can’t – or shouldn’t – do.
 And that includes sleeping on a soft mattress.

 When it comes to crib mattresses, you really can’t compare what’s comfortable for an adult with what’s comfortable (and safe) for a baby.